makerdao/governance-manual/parameter-index/debt-auction/param-bid-size.md

 ```

 ## Description
 Debt Auctions are used to recapitalize the system by minting and auctioning off MKR for a fixed amount of DAI.
 In this process, keepers bid on how little MKR they are willing to accept for the fixed Dai amount they have to pay at auction settlement.
-During debt auctions, the fixed amount of Dai to be covered by any one debt auction is determined by the `Debt Auction Bid Size` parameter.
+During debt auctions, the fixed amount of Dai to be covered by any debt auction is determined by the `Debt Auction Bid Size` parameter.

 ## Purpose